carrielaben-da/daml/docs/source/json-api/index.rst

 In production setups, you should configure the JSON API to use a PostgreSQL backend as a cache.
-The in-memory backend will call the ledger to fetch the entire active contract set for the templates in your query every time so it is generally not recommended to rely on this in production.
+The in-memory backend will call the ledger to fetch the entire active contract set for the templates in your query every time so it's generally not recommended to rely on this setup in production.
 Note that the PostgreSQL backend acts purely as a cache.
-It is safe to reinitialize the database at any time.
+And is therefore safe to reinitialize the database at any time.

 To enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, an example of which is below.

-.. note:: When you use the Query Store you'll want to use ``start-mode=create-if-needed-and-start`` so that all the necessary tables are created if they don't exist.
+.. note:: When you use the Query Store you'll want to use ``start-mode=create-if-needed-and-start`` so that all the necessary tables are created if they don't already exist.

 .. code-block:: shell